 Take Your Seat at the Table

-Cal State LA students are offered rewarding opportunities through ASI to be an integral part of the shared governance process and decision-making at Cal State LA through activism, advocacy, and representation.
-Emerging and seasoned student leaders are encouraged to work with ASI to influence important decisions being made on campus.
-Having a true and measurable impact, students serving in committees or in ASI Student Government positions are empowered to present the student perspective while participating in the Shared Governance of Cal State LA.
+ASI offers students the opportunity to be a part of campus activism, advocacy and representation.
+Emerging and seasoned student leaders are encouraged to work with ASI to influence important decisions being made at Cal State LA.
+Having a true and measurable impact, students serving in committees or in ASI Student Government positions are empowered to present the student perspective while participating in the university shared governance process.

 How to Apply for a Position